Skip to main content

 A stable and reliable demo environment should allow you to do the following:

-- Smart data augmentation: Populate synthetic data for the demo using GenAI, including records, dates, and currency.
+• Smart data augmentation: Populate synthetic data for the demo using GenAI, and inject it into your demo environment.

 Differences Between a Demo Environment vs. Sandbox Environment